-Greece: DEDDIE network saturation with many RES connections8.
-July 2020. / SEE Energy News
+Greece: DEDDIE network saturation with many RES connections, SEE Energy News

 Greek electricity distribution system operator DEDDIE had to turn down many applications due to network oversaturation.
 The operator is struggling to keep up with an increasing inflow of applications for connection to the distribution network by investors primarily behind solar energy projects.

 This problem is mainly related to small-scale investments, which capacity is not enough to secure a transmission network connections via the transmission system operator ADMIE.
 Though the distribution operator has made considerable administrative progress it has not been enough to cope with the increased number of applications.